AugustoCalado/Docker-Studies/Docker.md

 - TODO - PRINT 13

-## Containers

-## Copy on Write Concept
-Everytime a container needs to write a change into an existing file.
-It makes its own copy of the "original" file and writes the changes inside himself.
-- TODO - PRINT 14

 ## Docker-Machine
 `docker-machine env < machine-name >`
 `eval ${docker-machine ev <machine-name}` : insert all the environment of the informed machine-name into the client environment variables.